Nerite Snail, also known as Zebra Nerite are an excellent addition to your betta tank.

 They are beautiful and keep the tank algae-free.

-Bettas and Nerite Snails can live together with a lit bit of care.
-A lot depends on your tank’s setup.
+With a little care, Bettas and Nerite Snails can live together peacefully.
+A lot depends on how you set up your tank.

 What are Nerite Snails?